 The share option scheme adopted by AIAGL on 28 September 2010 with a term of 10 years ("2010 SO Scheme") was terminated with effect from 29 May 2020.
 AIAGL adopted a new share option scheme with effect from 29 May 2020 with a term of 10 years ("2020 SO Scheme", together with the 2010 SO Scheme, "SO Schemes") in place of and under substantially the same terms as the 2010 SO Scheme.
-The objectives of the SO Schemes are to align the interests of scheme participants with those of AIAGL's shareholders by allowing participants to share in the long-term, sustainable value created for AIAGL's shareholders.
+The objectives of the SO Schemes are to align the participants' interests with those of AIAGL through ownership of AIAGL's shares and/or the increase in value of AIAGL's shares.